ProjectEvergreen/greenwood/www/pages/docs/configuration.md

 ### Prerender

-Though `false` by default, when this feature is enabled, [Greenwood will pre-render](/about/how-it-works/) your application using a browser, including your _runtime_ JavaScript (Web Components, GraphQL calls, etc) across all your pages and capture the output as part of the final static HTML build output.
+Though `false` by default, when this feature is enabled, [Greenwood will pre-render](/about/how-it-works/) your application using a browser (**puppeteer**), including your _runtime_ JavaScript (Web Components, GraphQL calls, etc) across all your pages and capture the output as part of the final static HTML build output.

 You can combine this with ["static" components](/docs/configuration/#optimization) so that you can just do single pass rendering of your Web Components and get their output as static HTML and CSS at build time without having to ship any runtime JavaScript!